vigneshv1cky/EmotionalShieldAI/README.md

-# EmotionalShieldAI
+# Morning TradeFit Scan API

-EmotionalShieldAI is a FastAPI-based backend application designed to provide emotional well-being support and analysis.
+Morning TradeFit Scan API is a FastAPI-based backend application designed to provide emotional well-being support and analysis.
 It leverages modern Python libraries and a SQLite database to manage and process user data securely and efficiently.

 ## Features